PetrKryslUCSD/FinEtoolsDDMethods.jl/examples/README.md

 There are two sub folders:
 - `schur`: Schur-complement-based solver using domain decomposition and conjugate gradients on the complement matrix.
 Some of the examples are parallelized with MPI.
-- `conc`: coherent node cluster (CoNC) model reduction is used as a global solver in a preconditioned conjugate gradient based on the decomposition add two levels: local (classical additive Schwarz based on overlapping subdomains), and global (reduced model based on coherent clusters).
+- `conc`: coherent node cluster (CoNC) model reduction is used as a global solver in a preconditioned conjugate gradient based on the decomposition at two levels: local (classical additive Schwarz based on overlapping subdomains), and global (reduced model based on coherent clusters).
 The examples do not run in parallel yet.

 ## How to run a parallel example